 Radiotherapy of the brain (fractionated)

-Radiotherapy uses high-energy rays to destroy tumors and other diseases of the brain.
+Radiotherapy uses high-energy rays to destroy tumors and other diseases.
 Radiation works by damaging the DNA inside cells and makes them unable to divide and grow.
-Beams of radiation are aimed at the brain by a machine outside your body.
-Radiotherapy uses low dose beams to treat the tumor and a margin of normal cells surrounding the target area to prevent recurrence.
+Radiotherapy uses low dose beams to treat the tumor and a margin of normal cells surrounding the target area to prevent regrowth.
 The type and amount of radiation that you receive is carefully calculated during a number of therapy sessions.
-Over time, the abnormal cells die and the tumor may shrink.
-Normal healthy cells can also be damaged by radiation, but are able to repair themselves more easily.
-The goal of radiotherapy is to maximize the damage to abnormal cells and minimize the exposure to normal cells.
+Over time, the abnormal cells die and the tumor shrinks.
+Normal healthy cells can also be temporarily damaged by radiation, but are able to repair themselves.
+The goal of radiotherapy is to maximize the damage to tumor cells and minimize injury to normal cells.

 What is fractionated radiotherapy?

 The benefits of radiation are not immediate but occur with time.
 Aggressive tumors, whose cells divide rapidly, tend to respond quickly to radiation.
 Over time, the abnormal cells die and the tumor may shrink.
 Benign tumors, whose cells divide slowly, may take several months to a year to show an effect.

 Radiotherapy is split into a number of treatments called fractions that are given over several weeks.
 Delivering a small fraction of the total radiation dose allows time for normal cells to repair themselves between treatments, thereby reducing side effects.
 Fractions are usually given five days a week with a rest over the weekend.
 Therapy sessions often take less than an hour.

 The radiation beams are generated by a machine called a linear accelerator.
 The beams are precisely shaped to match the tumor and are aimed from a variety of directions by rotating the machine around the patient (Fig. 1).
 There are several types of machines, but they all do the same things: